Greg Rust: V8 Media and Fox Sports

 In 2015, the V8 Supercars television rights moved to a shared broadcast between Fox Sports and Network Ten.
 The broadcast shared a common commentary team, produced by V8 Supercars Media and headed up by Rust and Neil Crompton.
 Rust also began hosting Fox Sports' new V8 Supercars panel series ‘’Inside Supercars’’.
 He fronts the coverage for various international networks and in 2016 made a return to pit reporting for the races. alongside commentating the Super2 Series, with four time Bathurst 1000 winner Greg Murphy.
 At the end of the 2017 season, Rust announced he would be leaving the Supercars television broadcast team.

 Personal life

-Rust is currently married to his wife Sarah and has two daughters, Georgie who is a model and Stella.
+Rust is married to his wife Sarah and has two daughters, Georgie who is a model and Stella.
 They reside in New Zealand, living near Supercars legend and close friend Greg Murphy.
 Rust has also driven V8 Supercars, Formula Holden, Formula Ford, Toyota Racing Series and Speedcars/Midgets for story research.
 He is colloquially known as "Rusty" or "Thrusta" (a nickname given to him by the late Barry Sheene a former World Motorcycle Champion and Network Ten colleague).